-Students who score in the lowest ten percent on that exam will not waive the writing requirement, and instead will be required to complete WHCP 621, Foundations of Business Writing, in the fall of their first year.
+Students who score in the lowest tenth percentile on that exam will not waive the writing requirement, and instead will be required to complete WHCP 621, Foundations of Business Writing, in the fall of their first year.
 Students will be notified of their waiver results in early August.

 Writing Waiver Exam Preparation and Evaluation:

-The two-hour virtual waiver exam will ask students to draw on a relatively simple data set to write a persuasive memo of approximately 300-500 words in which they recommend a particular course of action.
+The two-hour, virtually proctored, waiver exam will ask students to draw on a relatively simple data set to write a persuasive memo of approximately 300-500 words in which they recommend a particular course of action.
 By choosing from prompts across a range of industries, student may select the prompt that most closely aligns with their interests and experience.

 Students’ submissions will be evaluated independently by two reviewers from the Communication Program using a rubric that includes the following four criteria: Organization, Development & Support, Style (Clarity & Concision), and Grammar & Usage.